 *** 20th Anniversary: 2003 to 2023 ***

-Search for more knowledge
+Search for more inspiration

 What does the word inspire have to do with air?
 Kevin Hall created an interesting etymological work entitled Aspire!: Discovering Your Purpose Through the Power of Words.
 As the title and many references within the book point out, many words based on the root SPIR have their origins in the air, essence or breathing.
-In fact one of the words addressed is the word inspire and many reviewers have used that one to describe the book itself.
+In fact one of the words addressed is inspire and many reviewers have used that one to describe the book itself.

 There are many songs on my music Just Me on Piano Youtube channel.